msualp/ceowebsite/docs/QA_REPORT.md

 Mustafa Sualp's personal brand website has seen significant improvements since the initial QA report.
 The Mac-inspired UI elements create a modern, clean aesthetic that aligns well with his brand as a technology leader.
 The mobile responsiveness issues have been largely addressed, and the content flow and design consistency have been enhanced.

+The implementation of a comprehensive design system has further improved the site's consistency and user experience.
+The new system includes:
+- Reusable components for common UI elements
+- Standardized animations and transitions
+- Consistent styling for interactive elements
+- Improved image handling with grayscale effects and captions
+- Better spacing and layout utilities

 Several key issues have been fixed, including image optimization, form validation, and sitemap URL format.
 However, there are still some areas that need attention, particularly around accessibility, performance optimization, and SEO enhancements.

 ## Updated Priority Recommendations

+1. Continue applying the design system to remaining pages for consistent user experience
-1. Add a skip to content link for improved keyboard accessibility
+2. Add a skip to content link for improved keyboard accessibility
-2. Implement structured data (JSON-LD) for better SEO and rich search results
+3. Implement structured data (JSON-LD) for better SEO and rich search results
-3. Enhance focus indicators for better accessibility
+4. Enhance focus indicators for better accessibility
-4. Optimize third-party script loading with Next.js Script component
+5. Optimize third-party script loading with Next.js Script component
-5. Conduct a comprehensive audit of image alt text and ensure all images have descriptive alternatives
+6. Conduct a comprehensive audit of image alt text and ensure all images have descriptive alternatives
-6. Further tighten CSP rules to enhance security
+7. Further tighten CSP rules to enhance security
-7. Implement feature detection for critical features to ensure graceful degradation in older browsers
+8. Implement feature detection for critical features to ensure graceful degradation in older browsers